AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 - All pages have this layout:
 	- Title (big)
 	- Details
-	- Horizontal separation
+	- Horizontal separator
+		- some kind of line
+	- Answer
+		- Initially blank
-	- Answer (initially blank, can change multiple times).
+		- Can change multiple times

-### Python part
+### Implementation
 - A json contains all the pages.
 - Toggle unread status of page in the json, and highlight it if true, turn it false and save when opened.
-- Every time the taccuino is called, the script reads the json file and makes a ==Taccuino== object.
+- Every time the taccuino is called, the script reads the json file and either uses it directly or makes a ==Taccuino== object.

 #### Json structure
 ```Taccuino